 redoubt: noun:1.
 A small and usually temporary defensive fortification.
 2. A defended position or protective barrier.
 3. A secure place of refuge or defense; a stronghold. (http://www.dictionary.com)

 Part I: In the island’s museum there is a wine bottle crusted in fool’s gold from beneath the sea, theorized by experts that it either sank from a ship blown by a hurricane out of Cartagena, or that it came from a sunken ship in the Battle of the Saints.
 Yet as time goes on, the myth about the relic widens until the bottle was from the sunken Ville de Paris.
 Even when the experts lost interest, the villagers kept faith in the significance of the bottle and the world it came from.
-Achille, not believing in the myth of the sunken ship, decided to dive down to find money (or assumedly relics he could sell for money) to win Helen back.
+Mythology of wine bottle “widens its rings” grows with every passing generation.
+Wine bottle including bottle becomes part of landscape.
+Not believing in the myth of the sunken ship, decided to dive down to find money (or assumedly relics he could sell for money) to win Helen back.
 The rest of Part I describes him diving down, sinking quickly not only from the cinder block tied to his heel, but his “stone heart” (44) and fears that maybe it was too late for Helen to love him.

 Part II: Down in the dark depths of the ocean among turtles and sea horses, Achille questions himself and why he is there.
 “What on earth had he come for, when he had a good life up there? … Wasn’t love worth more than the coins of light pouring from the galleon’s doors?”
 (45).
 The bottom of the ocean was not a world for the living.
 Achille continues to question his trespass into the world of the dead until he sees the galleon, and sees the coins.
 But it haunts him and he rises again not only to the surface of the sea but back to the world of the living and back to finding wealth in the world of the living by fishing (“once more the whelk was his coin, his bank the sea conch”).
 Though he loses faith in the ship below, it stays a “spectre” on his conscience, haunted by the underworld he had seen.